winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 70\.
 “There are another four things, which are four births: Birth from an egg, birth from a womb, birth from moisture, and spontaneous birth.
 {:#p70}

 71\.
 “There are another four things, which are four abodes of mindfulness: [1] Here, a monk observes internal body as body diligently and not negligently.
 He’s mindful, not forgetful, and casts off worldly craving and sadness … observes external body as body diligently and not negligently.
 He’s mindful, not forgetful, and casts off worldly craving and sadness … observes internal and external body as body diligently and not negligently.
-He’s mindful, not forgetful, and casts off worldly craving and sadness. *He observes [2] feelings, [3] mind, and [4] principles in the same way.*
+He’s mindful, not forgetful, and casts off worldly craving and sadness. <em>He observes [2] feelings, [3] mind, and [4] principles in the same way.</em>
 {:#p71}

 72\.
 “There are another four things, which are four mental abandonments: Here, a monk applies effort to make bad qualities that have yet to arise to not arise … applies effort to make bad qualities that have arisen to cease … applies effort to make good qualities that have yet to arise to arise … applies effort to make good qualities that have arisen to increase.
 {:#p72}

 73\.
-“There are another four things, which are four miraculous abilities: [1] Here, a monk contemplates the samādhi of desire and accomplishes the practice of cessation. *[2] The samādhi of effort, [3] samādhi of mind, and [3] samādhi of contemplation are likewise.*
+“There are another four things, which are four miraculous abilities: [1] Here, a monk contemplates the samādhi of desire and accomplishes the practice of cessation. <em>[2] The samādhi of effort, [3] samādhi of mind, and [3] samādhi of contemplation are likewise.</em>
 {:#p73}

 74\.
 “There are another four things, which are the four dhyānas: Here, a monk rids himself of desire and bad and unskillful things.
 With perception and examination, this seclusion gives rise to joy and happiness, and he enters the first dhyāna.
 He ceases having perception and examination.
 With inner belief and unified mind, he has no perception or examination.
 His samādhi gives rise to joy and happiness, and he enters the second dhyāna.
 Parting with joy, he cultivates equanimity, mindfulness, and effort, knowing his own happiness is what’s sought by the noble ones.
 Mindful, detached, and happy, he enters the third dhyāna.
 Parting with painful and pleasant formations, his previous sorrow and joy ceases.
 Neither discomforted nor happy, he’s detached, mindful, and pure, and he enters the fourth dhyāna.